BLSQ/dhis2-120-minutes/contents.md

 ---

-Everything that is possible throught the interface is possible through the API
+Everything that is possible through the interface is possible through the API

----
+--

 ## Q/A